 From a physiological perspective, falling in love is a bit of a roller-coaster – the signals that your body is receiving and sending can be a bit all over the place and often quite confusing.

-Research indicates that the body reacts in a similar way to sexual arousal and fear – the heightened sensations and increased heart-rate that you experience when you meet a new guy could be because you want to have sex with him or you’re worried he’s going to steal your phone.
+Research indicates that the body reacts in a similar way to sexual arousal and fear – the heightened sensations and increased heart-rate that you experience when you meet a new guy could be because you want to have sex with him or it could be that you’re worried he’s going to steal your phone.

 This could be an explanation of why we overlook some of a guy’s negative traits in the early days of a relationship.
 We’re so caught up in the rush of being aroused by someone new that we don’t see the red flags for what they really are.